Corpus Christi Pipeline Biggest Between 2 Countries

 The biggest oil and gas pipeline between two countries is now moving up to 2.6 billion cubic-feet of natural gas per day from the Corpus Christi area to Mexico.
 The 165-mile-long Valley Crossing Pipeline is owned and operated by Enbridge in Canada.
 It connects to a 450-foot pipeline owned by Mexico.

-The pipeline begins at a gas hub in Aqua Dulce near Corpus Christi and continues to an underwater area in the Gulf of Mexico just east of Brownsville.
+The pipeline begins at a gas hub in Agua Dulce near Corpus Christi and continues to an underwater area in the Gulf of Mexico just east of Brownsville.
 Several feet below the sea floor, Valley Crossing connects with the Sur de Texas-Tuxpan Pipeline, which moves the product from the border to the Mexican state of Veracruz.
 The natural gas is used to operate power plants for Comision Federal de Electricidad (CFE), the country’s state-owned utility.

 Valley Crossing Pipeline was completed in October 2018 but has been waiting for the Mexican portion to be finished before going into full operation.